-Since sodium hyaluronate hydrates your skin deep beneath the dermis layer, it helps keep wrinkles at bay, leaving your skin plump and youthful instead.
+Since sodium hyaluronate hydrates your skin deep beneath the dermis layer, it helps keep the visibility of wrinkles at bay, leaving your skin looking plump and youthful instead.

 If you want to incorporate hyaluronic acid into your eye care routine, check out the Introstem Stem Cell Eye Serum.
 This ultra-hydrating serum moisturizes your undereyes, making them look and feel plump instead of riddled with deep lines.

 And if you want to try your luck with vitamin A, check out our Stem Cell Non-Surgical Syringe.
-It has retinyl palmitate, cucumber extracts, and grape stem cell extract to soothe your undereyes and instantly beat the signs of aging, including wrinkles.
+It has retinyl palmitate, cucumber extracts, and grape stem cell extract to soothe the look of your undereyes and instantly beat the appearance of aging, including wrinkles.

 Exfoliate the Area Gently Once a Week

-Exfoliating can be intimidating, but it’s crucial for speeding up cell turnover in dry skin.
-Gently exfoliating once a week helps boost turnover—and consequently, collagen production — in your undereyes, minimizing the appearance of wrinkles and fine lines.
+Exfoliating can be intimidating, but it’s crucial for minimizing the appearance of wrinkles and fine lines.

 For a gentle exfoliator, use the Introstem Stem Cell Facial Peeling.
-The fine particles of nut shell powder are excellent for scrubbing away dead skin and toxins, as well as speeding up skin cell turnover.
-As a result, your skin will feel fresh and clean, and you’ll have a boost of collagen not just in the undereye area, but all over your face.
+The fine particles of nut shell powder are excellent for scrubbing away dead skin and toxins.
+As a result, your skin will feel fresh and clean.

 Just be careful not to be rough and abrasive as you scrub in your undereye area.
 Remember that undereye skin is delicate and should never be tugged at unnecessarily.